-First awarded 2105, the British Academy of Film and Television Arts Scholarship provides funding to aid aspiring actors studying at, and applying for, Drama UK accredited courses.
+First awarded in 2015, the British Academy of Film and Television Arts Scholarship provides funding to aid aspiring actors studying at, and applying for, Drama UK accredited courses.
 In addition to financial support, the recipients also receive one-to-one mentoring on their acting by BAFTA members.

 The first recipient of a scholarship was BA Acting student Jason Harris who was awarded £6,000 to support his training at East 15,

 Carleton Hobbs Award

 This Bursary provides winning students a contract for six months work with the BBC Radio Drama Department.
 A long list of East 15 students have enjoyed recognition through this competition.

 Past winners have included BA Acting graduates Joseph Ayre (2016) Roslyn Hill (2014), Alex Rivers (2011) and Leah Brotherhead (2010) Commended nominees have included Andrea Valls (2015) and Eleanor Dillon–Reams (2012).

 Equity is the UK trade union for professional performers and creative practitioners, known and respected internationally for the work with, and on behalf of, members working across all areas of the entertainment industry.
 Each year, two students are selected to be awarded a Bursary worth £500.

 One 2015 recipient was BA Acting and Contemporary Theatre student Scott Lyons.